ceramicstudio/idx-docs/docs/guides/cli.md

 ## Prerequisites

-The Ceramic and IDX CLIs require the [Node.js runtime](https://nodejs.org/en/) and the npm CLI to be installed.
+The IDX CLI requires [Node.js](https://nodejs.org/en/) v14 and npm v6 (usually installed with Node.js).
+Make sure to have both installed.

+On Linux you will also need the `libsecret` library to be installed, as [instructed here](https://github.com/atom/node-keytar#on-linux).

 If you have not installed the Ceramic CLI, it is recommended you use it alongside the IDX CLI, otherwise you will have to use a remote Ceramic server: